Section B has two questions

 - Clinical: Rosenhan (1973) – On being sane in insane places

-Use this table to think about how the classic studies fit with the different issues and debates: synoptic-review-of-studies
+Use this table to think about how the classic studies fit with the different issues and debates.

 Once you have identified the studies which are most likely to come up matched against the respective issues and debates you need to practice comparative essays, that is comparing how two studies relate to different issues and debates.

-- To practice comparing studies, why not roll two dice to select combinations of any two studies and then roll the dice again to decide whether you have to give a similarity (even numbers) or a difference (odd numbers); you should compare them with regard to any of the issues and debates (roll two dice as you did before) and GRAVESOCs
+- Practice comparing studies by rolling two dice to select combinations of any two studies and then roll the dice again to decide whether you have to give a similarity (even numbers) or a difference (odd numbers); you should compare them with regard to any of the issues and debates (roll two dice as you did before) and GRAVESOCs

 - You should create a Venn diagram to record the similarities and differences between the studies with regard to the synoptic issues and debates.

 Practice Questions (16 markers)